hazzaRR/ExerciseClassification/README.md

 conda env create --file environment.yml
 ```

-This command will create a new environment named gym_classification and install all the required dependencies listed in the requirements.txt file.
+This command will create a new environment named gym_classification and install all the required dependencies listed in the environment.yml file.

 Activate the environment: Once the environment is created, activate it using the following command: